Samsung/tizen-docs/docs/application/native/guides/app-management/ui-app/dali-watch-app.md

 3. Connect signals to keep yourself informed when certain system events occur.

    1. To manage signal connection safely, DALi provides the [Dali::ConnectionTracker](../../../api/wearable/latest/classDali_1_1ConnectionTracker.html) class.
-A typical way to start a DALi application is to create a class derived from the `Dali::ConnectionTracker` class and use its member functions as callback functions for DALi signals.When the application receives the `InitSignal()`, it can create UI components.
+A typical way to start a DALi application is to create a class derived from the `Dali::ConnectionTracker` class and use its member functions as callback functions for DALi signals.

+      When the application receives the `InitSignal()`, it can create UI components.
 Connect the `WatchExample::Create()` callback to the `Dali::WatchApplication::InitSignal()` function:
       ```
       class WatchExample : public ConnectionTracker
       {